What is Payroll and how are Payroll Calculations done?

 Special payouts

-While this practice encourages the correct behavior, the key challenge is in recording these payments and ensuring that appropriate taxes are deducted.
+As a matter of fact, this practice encourages the correct behavior, but the key challenge lies in recording these payments and deducting appropriate taxes.
 Follow these rules to avoid audit related challenges

-• Institute a process that encourages a reward to be given as a letter and not a check.
+• First, institute a process that encourages a reward to be given as a letter and not a check.

-• Ensure that HR is always intimated when such a reward or recognition is given.
+• Next, ensure that HR is always intimated when such a reward or recognition is given.

 • If the payout is to be made prior to the payroll, ensure that appropriate taxes are deducted.
 Unless the amounts are very small, ensure that the payment is by check.

-• Include this payout as payments outside the payroll prior to the payroll calculation.
+• lastly, include this payout as payments outside the payroll prior to the payroll calculation.

 Note: Empxtrack offers a feature Capture payments outside the payroll to handle this situation and Empxtrack accurately calculates taxes to keep you statutorily compliant.